The Metabase application has two basic components:

 git update-index --assume-unchanged webpack.config.js

-which will run unit and Cypress end-to-end tests in sequence.
+Run all unit and Cypress end-to-end tests with

 By default, we use a simple source mapping option that is optimized for speed.